 What about the British guy, Abu Basir al-Britani?
 Did he lose the respect of his brothers by deciding to come off the list?

 Well, it was hard for Abu Basir because he'd told me his highest dream was to complete a martyrdom operation, but I don't think there was a problem because it was normal to change your mind.
-And it's always part of a bigger operation anyway; they send in the truck with the bomber, he blows it up on the frontline, makes a hole and the main force attacks through that hole.
-But they always have back-up in case the first bomber changes his mind.
-There's a lot of people on the list, so I don't think there's any stigma for him.
+And it's always part of a bigger operation anyway; they send in the truck with the bomber, he blows it up on the front line, makes a hole, and the main force attacks through that hole.
+But they always have backup in case the first bomber changes his mind.
+There are a lot of people on the list, so I don't think there's any stigma for him.